Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design

 Finally, if we assume that scores are distinct almost surely, then our treatment of values of $y$ such that $S(x, y) = S_i$ for $i = 1, \ldots, m$, does not affect the exact coverage property.
 For simplicity, Alg. \ref{alg:staircase} therefore includes or excludes closed intervals that contain these $y$ values as endpoints, rather than treating them separately.

-\paragraph{More general score functions.} In the reasoning above, we use the assumption that the score function takes the form in~\eqref{eq:score} only at the end of the argument, two paragraphs ago.
+\paragraph{More general score functions.} In the reasoning above, we use the assumption that the score function takes the form in~\eqref{eq:score} only at the end of the argument, to infer the form of the sets of $y$ values.
 We can relax this assumption as follows.
 For any continuous score function, consider the preimage of the intervals $[0, S_{(1)}), (S_{(1)}, S_{(2)}), \ldots, (S_{(m - 1)}, S_{(m)}), (S_{(m)}, \infty]$ under the function $S(x, \cdot)$ (a function of the second argument with $x$ held fixed), rather than the intervals given explicitly in Lines \ref{ln:staircase1}, \ref{ln:staircase2}, and \ref{ln:staircase3} of Alg.~\ref{alg:staircase}.
 This algorithm then gives exact coverage for any continuous score function, although it will only be computationally feasible when these preimages can be computed efficiently.